filecoin-project/filecoin-docs/content/en/developers/smart-contracts/concepts/actors-and-contracts/index.md

 For those familiar with the Ethereum virtual machine (EVM), actors work similarly to smart contracts.
 There are two types of actors:

-- Built-in actors: code that the Filecoin network team has written deployed directly into the Filecoin network.
+- _Built-in actors_: code that the Filecoin network team has written deployed directly into the Filecoin network.
 An example of a built-in actor is the multi-sig actor, a system that requires multiple private keys to perform some action.

+## Filecoin flow

+SP provider actor takes in proof of storage notifies power actor, which accounts for it, gets storage power to SP During consensus, reward actor uses power actor state to reward blocks to providers in proportion to power

+## On chain storage market flow

+clients provide deals
+deals add to SP sector
+clients send filecoin to market to SP actor
+FIL + actor sends DataCap, which allows 10x value on special data

+## FVM and actors

+Users can create and deploy new actors without FIPS and network upgrades using solidity or wasm, without needing to worry a ton about security or protocol details

+## Types

+Users can make these types on demand.
+11 different types of actors

+- Storage provider: ?
+- Account: hold funds
+- Multisig: hold hunds with many keys
+- Payment Channel: ?

+System actor singletons, for storage

+- f05 Storage market
+- f04 Storage power, tracks stored bytes of every provider on network
+- f06 FIL+ actor, deals with sending data cap, providing providers with more power
+- f02 Reward, schedule for releasing Fil as part of block reward
+- f099 account actor

+Internals, important

+- f03 cron
+- f01 init
+- f00 system

-- User actors: code that any developer can write and deploy to the Filecoin network using the FVM.
+- _User actors_: code that any developer can write and deploy to the Filecoin network using the FVM, otherwise known as a [smart contract](#smart-contracts).

 Unless otherwise specified, the term actor refers to a user actor.